 A large part of that bonus is based on the academic performance of “non-truant,” or full-year, students.

 Wren, who has also taught at brick-and-mortar schools, said she felt like Epic wanted her to withdraw students who were completing assignments – in other words, weren’t “absent” – but had been identified as not expected to pass the spring tests.

 “My principal would instruct me to give additional remediation assignments and mandatory online homework-help sessions that made it almost impossible for the kids to keep up with,” she said.
 “When students couldn’t keep up with the extra things assigned, my principal began pressuring me to withdraw them for truancy.”

 She pushed back, saying that based on the school’s expectations, all of her more than 30 students should be withdrawn.
 That part of the bonus is based on full-year students only, he told her, indicating she only needed one full-year student who would score well.
-A document outlining how bonuses are calculated confirms that portion of the bonus is based on full-year students only.
+A document outlining how bonuses were calculated in 2018-19 confirms that portion of the bonus is based on full-year students only.

 If a teacher has 22 students, but only 12 are full-year, the passing rate of the 12 is used to calculate the potential bonus.
 Teachers were eligible for hundreds of dollars per student based on their test performance.

 Not all principals pressured teachers like this, Wren said.
 Her first principal never mentioned withdrawing students unless they stopped logging in and stopped replying to her, and never discussed bonus money, she said.
 Wren resigned in January 2017.

 To predict student test performance, Epic uses an assessment called the NWEA MAP Growth, which is also used by traditional school districts.
 But at Epic there’s a hyper-focus on it, teachers say, coupled with teachers’ ability to withdraw students themselves and the financial incentives.